swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/How to adopt ServiceLifecycle in applications.md

 async services concurrently.
 This can be achieved with the use of task groups.
 However, Structured Concurrency doesn't enforce consistent interfaces between the services, so it becomes hard to orchestrate them.
 This is where ``ServiceLifecycle`` comes in.
 It provides the ``Service`` protocol which enforces a common API.
-Additionally, it provides the ``ServiceRunner`` which is responsible for orchestrating all services in an application.
+Additionally, it provides the ``ServiceGroup`` which is responsible for orchestrating all services in an application.

-## Adopting the ServiceRunner in your application
+## Adopting the ServiceGroup in your application

-This article is focusing on how the ``ServiceRunner`` works and how you can adopt it in your application.
+This article is focusing on how the ``ServiceGroup`` works and how you can adopt it in your application.
 If you are interested in how to properly implement a service, go check out the article:  <doc:How-to-adopt-ServiceLifecycle-in-libraries>.

-### How is the ServiceRunner working?
+### How is the ServiceGroup working?

-The ``ServiceRunner`` is just a slightly complicated task group under the hood that runs each service in a separate child task.
-Furthermore, the ``ServiceRunner`` handles individual services exiting or throwing unexpectedly.
+The ``ServiceGroup`` is just a slightly complicated task group under the hood that runs each service in a separate child task.
+Furthermore, the ``ServiceGroup`` handles individual services exiting or throwing unexpectedly.
 Lastly, it also introduces a concept called graceful shutdown which allows tearing down all services in reverse order safely.
 Graceful shutdown is often used in server scenarios i.e. when rolling out a new version and draining traffic from the old version.

-### How to use the ServiceRunner?
+### How to use the ServiceGroup?

-Let's take a look how the ``ServiceRunner`` can be used in an application.
+Let's take a look how the ``ServiceGroup`` can be used in an application.
 First, we define some fictional services.

 ```swift